What good hygiene habits for kids should you be teaching your little one? Keep reading to find out more!

 - Teach children how to clean their hands, armpits, legs, feet, back, and arms, among other body parts.
 Demonstrate how to do this properly, then give them time to practice

-- Ensure using ample soap for bathing and shampoo for the hair.
-Pat dry the body afterward
+- Use a kid-friendly soap for bathing and shampoo for the hair, just like Mama’s Choice Baby Hair and Body Wash.
+Pat dry the body afterwards.

 - Wiping their sweat off during playtime

 - Encourage children not to share personal things like towels, hairbrushes, and pillows

 - Regularly wash their hands and clean and trim their nails.

 - Brushing of teeth three times a day

 - When brushing, clean not just the teeth but also the gums and tongue.